aakashlpin/emailapi/README.md

 ### Environment Variables

-Create a file named `.env.local` and supply the following environment variables
+Create a file named `.env.local` and supply the following environment variables.
+Refer to the section below for instructions on getting these variables.
 ```
 # Setup Part 1
 GOOGLE_CLIENT_ID=